nottrung/sample_distributed_application/README.md

 # sample_distributed_application

 ## 1. User Authentication and Profile Management
-* Register User: Allow new users to create an account, including role-based access levels if needed (e.g., Admin, Regular User).
+* Register User: Allow new users to create an account, including role-based access levels if needed.
-* Login User: Authenticate users using email, username, or biometric data (optional).
+* Login User: Authenticate users using email, username, or biometric data.
 * Manage User Profile: Edit profile information, including changing the password and updating personal details.
 ## 2. Door Control
 * Unlock Door with Password: Validate and unlock the door when a user inputs the correct password.